nclan1/todo-list-app/README.md

 # React Todo List App

 A full-stack CRUD (Create, Read, Update, Delete) application built with React, Express, Node.js, and MongoDB.
 This application allows users to create, view, update, and delete todo items.
+Made with Boston University Hack4Impact club!

+You can access it [here](https://todo-list-app-zeta-liart.vercel.app/)

+*note: it is linked to one single database so everyone who access it can see the same tasks*

 ## Features